-POLICING PRIORITY SUMMARY OF OBJECTIVES TO INCREASE THE SECURITY OF THE CAPITAL AGAINST TERRORISM This will be achieved by: preventing and disrupting terrorist activity; improving the response to suspected and actual terrorist incidents.
-TO CREATE SAFER COMMUNITIES FOR LONDONERS This will be achieved by: working with partners to reduce crime in the most troubled areas in each neighbourhood; reducing violent armed criminality; reducing the fear of crime; increasing public satisfaction with visible policing.
-TO IMPROVE THE POLICE RESPONSE TO VULNERABLE VICTIMS This will be achieved by: revising child protection procedures; improving the investigation of racist incidents and racist crimes; improving the investigation of homophobic crimes; improving the investigation of domestic violence; improving victim care and the investigation of cases of rape.
+Policing priority Summary of objectives TO INCREASE THE SECURITY OF THE CAPITAL AGAINST TERRORISM This will be achieved by: preventing and disrupting terrorist activity; improving the response to suspected and actual terrorist incidents.
+TO CREATE SAFER COMMUNITIES FOR LONDONERS This will be achieved by: working with partners to reduce crime in the most troubled areas in each borough concentrating on street crime, autocrime and burglary; combating the rise in violent armed criminality; reducing the fear of crime; increasing public satisfaction with visible policing.
+TO IMPROVE THE POLICE RESPONSE TO VULNERABLE VICTIMS This will be achieved by: revising child protection procedures; improving the investigation and victim satisfaction of racist incidents and racist crimes; improving the investigation of homophobic crimes; improving the investigation of domestic violence; improving victim care and the investigation of cases of rape.
 TO TACKLE YOUTH OFFENDING This will be achieved by: diverting youths away from crime through enhanced multi-agency activity; reducing re-offending by persistent young offenders.